 Try replacing one meal a day with Keto Shake, and see if you begin to lose weight again as you did at the beginning of your keto diet.

 There are many factors that may have played a part in your keto diet weight loss plateau.
-It’s possible that you may need to correct more than one area of your diet to continue losing weight.
+It’s entirely possible that you need to correct more than one area of your diet to continue losing weight.

 Directly changing parts of your keto diet may break a plateau, but you may also need to consider less-immediate habits.
 Getting the correct amount of sleep and monitoring your stress plays an important part in weight loss.